fltk-rs/fltk-rs/FAQ.md

 CMake caches the C++ compiler variable after it's first run, so if the above failed because of a previous run, you would have to run ```cargo clean``` or you can manually delete the CMakeCache.txt file in the build directory.

 ### Can I accelerate the build speed?
 You can use the "use-ninja" feature flag if you have ninja installed.
-Or you can set the NUM_JOBS environment variable, which the cmake crate picks up and tries to parallelize the build.

 ### Can I cache a previous build of the FLTK library?
 You can use the fltk-bundled feature and use either the CFLTK_BUNDLE_DIR or CFLTK_BUNDLE_URL to point to the location of your cached cfltk and fltk libraries.